-- Use the builder's lending institution: The result could be a higher interest rate and less favorable loan terms.
-Builders like to insist buyers get pre-qualified through their own lender to make sure you can get a loan.
+The result could be a higher interest rate and less favorable loan terms.
+Builders like to insist buyers get pre-qualified through their lender to make sure you can get a loan.

 The upgrades the builder offers you may cost you more in the long run.
 New home builders aren't in the charity business.
 They want to make a profit.
 Realize that much of the builder's mark-up is in upgrades because the builder purchases materials and appliances in bulk or at wholesale.
 So, you're getting a retail trade, and the builder is still making a profit from you.

 Luxury Freebies and Enticements

 You can bet the new home builder has access to wholesale pricing for any luxury freebies.
 You might be able to get a discount if you bought these items yourself:

-- Free Vacations: The builder may advertise "Free Cruise to Tahiti Worth $10,000."
+The builder may advertise "Free Cruise to Tahiti Worth $10,000."
 Verify the cost of that cruise through other travel agencies.
 Moreover, ask yourself if you would otherwise buy a Tahitian cruise.
-If the answer is no, you would not fork out cash for that trip, then pass it by.
+If the answer is no, and you would normally not fork out cash for that trip, pass it by.

-- Free Cars: Most of the free car giveaways that builders advertise are not an outright gift of a new car.
+Most of the free car giveaways that builders advertise are not an outright gift of a new car.
 They are leases.
-A leased vehicle must be returned to the dealer at the end of the lease, which is typically two to three years.
+A leased vehicle must be returned to the dealer at the end of the lease, typically two to three years.
 You are receiving the right to drive a vehicle, not own a vehicle, plus you might pay higher insurance premiums for the privilege.
 You may also be faced with fees at lease termination, especially if you have exceeded the mileage limitations or damaged the vehicle.